 2 - Theme

 Another frequent cause of slow site performance is your WordPress theme.
 WordPress.org offers many free themes.
 Unfortunately many of the themes that look really great, are terribly slow.
 I used to run a few of these free themes, but over the years realized that some things are just worth paying for.
-All of my sites now run on the Thesis theme, which is incredibly optimized and fast out of the box.
-Interested in hearing more about Thesis?
-Please read over my Thesis theme review.
+All of my sites, except this one, now run on the Genesis theme, which is incredibly optimized and fast out of the box.
+Converting this site over is still on my todo list.

 3 - Too many pictures or graphics